karelxfi/sqd-docs/docs-mintlify/tron-indexing/network-api/tron-api.md

   extra
 }
 ```
-A valid field selector for internal transactions is a JSON that has a subset of these fields as keys and `true` as values, e.g. `{"hash": true, "callerAddress": true, "callValueInfo": true}`.
+A valid field selector for internal transactions is a JSON that has a subset of these fields as keys and `true` as values, e.g. `\{"hash": true, "callerAddress": true, "callValueInfo": true\}`.